Those who survive the coming destruction will find blessings even in the barren land, for I will give rest to the people of Israel.

 In the middle of their exile experience, God gave Israel this promise: “The future is bright for you and for your children.”
 All along, God had a plan.
 They would experience the hardship of the wilderness, but the pain and suffering would make the return to Jerusalem that much sweeter.
 Then, years later, the Israelites would see the fulfillment of this promise in the flesh.
 Jesus.

 Today, the sun shines bright.
 The seasons are changing once more.
 I remember that bleak day in my dark, lonely room when I couldn’t see what God was doing.
-But now, looking back, I see His hand guiding and teaching.
-He was revealing a new aspect of his character.
+But now, looking back, I see His hand guiding and teaching — revealing a new aspect of his character.
 He was allowing me to see the quiet stillness of His goodness in the darkest places.